yale-redcap/yes3-exporter/README.md

 # Introduction

-The YES3 Exporter external module compliments REDCap's reports and data export tool by providing features optimized for automating, auditing, and maintaining datamarts.
+The YES3 Exporter external module compliments REDCap's reports and data export tool by including additional functionality to support data visualization, data sharing, and integration with statistical software and datamarts.

 # Features

--   **Flexible output spreadsheet layouts** including horizontal, vertical, and repeating form layouts.
+-   **Flexible output spreadsheet layouts**
+     -   Horizontal, vertical, and repeating form layouts
 -   **Expeditiously handles large exports**.
-Large volume exports have minimal impact on performance speed.
+     -   Large volume exports have minimal impact on performance speed
      -   In one benchmark it took 186 seconds to export 3,272 rows and 3,079 columns to a 33MB export csv file.
--   **Enhanced data dictionary, that includes metadata and data distributions(!)**
+-   **Enhanced data dictionary that includes metadata and data distributions**
+     -   Customized data dictionary to the export supports data sharing
-     -   This can drive external code generators and form the basis of basic study progress and data completion reports.
+     -   Can be used to drive external code generators and form the basis of basic study progress and data completion reports
--   **Detailed audit for every download and export**.
-Daily activity summaries can be automatically sent to a pre-designated email address.
+-   **Detailed audit for every download and export**
+     -   Includes the ability to automatically send daily activity summaries to a pre-designated email address
 -   **Incorporates form-specific user export and access rights**.
-     -   Compatible with the REDCap v12 form-specific export permission model, as well as with the data export model prior to version 12.
+     -   Compatible with the REDCap v12 form-specific export permission model, as well as with the data export model prior to version 12
 -   **Supports deidentified and coded datasets** that mirrors REDCap system data export.
 -   **Any number of exports may be designed and re-used**.
--   **Export specifications can be rolled back** and restored to a prior version.
+-   **Export specifications can be rolled back and restored to a prior version**
--   **Can export directly to a host filesystem**.
+-   **Can export directly to a host filesystem**
--   **Dark and Light themes**.
+-   **Dark and Light themes**

 # About YES3